-There are lots of benefits to having a rain barrel, and rainwater can be used for many things.
-I use it mainly for watering my houseplants and outdoor potted plants, and for keeping my garden ponds and water features full during the summer.
+There are lots of benefits to having a rain barrel, and you can use the water for many things.
+I use it for my houseplants and outdoor potted plants, and to keep my garden ponds and water features full during the summer.

-Each time it rains, the rain barrel will be filled with rainwater from the downspout.
-Then the water will sit in the barrel until it’s ready to be used.
+Each time it rains, the barrel fills up with water from the downspout attachment.
+Then the water will sit in there until you’re ready to use it.

 What Happens When A Rain Barrel Is Full?

-That’s not an issue for my barrels, because one is installed next to the garage and the other is next the side of our deck.
+That’s not an issue for mine, because we installed one of them next to the garage, and the other is on the side of our deck.
+So the overflow simply runs downhill into the grass.

-But, if you plan to install a rain barrel next to the foundation of your house, and you have a basement, then I would definitely recommend using a rain barrel gutter attachment or installing a rainwater gutter diverter kit to avoid any risk of flooding.
+However, if you plan to install yours next to the foundation of your house, and you have a basement, then I definitely recommend using a gutter attachment or installing a diverter kit to avoid any risk of flooding.

 How To Use A Rain Barrel